wellrestedphp/wellrested/docs/source/middleware.rst

 Middleware
 ==========

 Okay, so what exactly **is** middleware?
-It's a nebulous term, and it's a bit reminscent of the Underpants gnomes.
+It's a nebulous term, and it's a bit reminiscent of the Underpants gnomes.

 - Phase 1: Request
 - Phase 2: ???
-- Phase 3: Respose
+- Phase 3: Response

 Middleware is indeed Phase 2.
 It's something (a callable or object) that takes a request and a response as inputs, does something with the response, and sends the altered response back out.